 The Court encourages the exchange of trial briefs prior to trial.
 All motions in limine are to be incorporated into the joint final pretrial order and raised at the conference.

-Motions in limine must be filed at the pretrial conference unless basis for the motion is unknown at that time.
+Motions in limine must be filed PRIOR to the pretrial conference unless basis for the motion is unknown at that time.
 Motions in limine are generally scheduled to be heard, if possible, prior to trial.
 If counsel becomes aware of the need for a motion in limine after the pretrial conference, opposing counsel and the Court should be notified immediately so that such a motion can be resolved before the trial date.